 Q: If my weapon does not pass weapons check can I be escorted to bag check?

-Weapons brought into Cox Business Center that are not allowed WILL NOT be escorted to Bag Check.
+Weapons brought into Cox Business Center that are not allowed and WILL NOT be escorted to Bag Check.
 The weapon must be removed from the convention center immediately.
 Please review the Weapons Policy beforehand.